XZRC/FrogWareWebsite/index.md

 This is an open source project written by XZRC, 9k, es0terik, Reap and jimbo .
 It has many useful combat and general utilities to assist the player.
-It's a continuation of Elementars.com by crystalinqq and auto
+It's a continuation of Mercury

 ## Images